 Children on the SEN register

-A Provision Map will be created identifying extra provision within the class and both school and home targets for the child.
-This will be done in consultation with the child and parent/carer.
-These are reviewed at least termly by the class teacher, SENCO, parent/carer and pupil.
+The class teacher will identify extra provision within the class.
+This will be done in consultation with the child (where appropriate) and parent/carer.
+These are reviewed at least termly by the class teacher, SENCO, parent/carer and pupil (where appropriate).

-Where interventions have not produced the expected level of progress the SENCO, in consultation with parents/carers will consider a referral to other professional agencies.
-If the child is assessed by, and working with, other agencies these targets and strategies will be recorded on an Assess – Plan – Do – Review Cycle.
+Where additional support shows the the expected level of progress, for the child’s ability has not been met, the SENCO, in consultation with parents/carers will consider a referral to other professional agencies.
+Any further support required, will be recorded on an Assess – Plan – Do – Review Cycle (also known as the graduated approach).
 This will be shared with parent/carer and the pupil and monitored closely within school.
-The Assess – Plan – Do – Review Cycle will be reviewed at least termly by the class teacher, SENCO, parent/carer and pupil.
+The Assess – Plan – Do – Review Cycle will be reviewed on a regular basis by by the class teacher, SENCO, parent/carer and pupil.

-For a child who is not making progress following 2 or more Assess – Plan – Do –Review Cycles, a Person Centred Planning meeting may be held which will include parent/carer, pupil (where appropriate) the school SENCO, the school Educational Psychologist and other professional agencies working with a child.
-This meeting will discuss the possibility of a referral for a Statutory Assessment for an Education, Health and Care Plan (previously a Statement of SEN/D).
+For a child who is not making progress using the Assess – Plan – Do – Review cycles and support from external agencies (eg Blackpool SEN Inclusion Team, Educational Psychologist, Speech Therapy), a Person Centred Planning (PCP) meeting may be held.
+This will include parent/carer, the pupil (where appropriate) the school SENCO, the class teacher and other professional agencies working with a child.
+This meeting will discuss the possibility of a referral for a Statutory Assessment for an Education Health and Care Plan (previously Statement of SEN/D).

 Adaptations To The Curriculum